 Southern Federation of Dance aims to create positive dance environments by supporting, inspiring and motivating teachers, students, and the wider dance community.
 We advocate for a diverse, progressive, encouraging, and inclusive dance experience.

-Since those early years, the syllabus has been revised and modified, initially by the original choreographers, and later in collaboration with other choreographers both internally and externally.
-Southern Federation of Dance has become a highly recognised and respected society, running highly reputable examinations, competitions and a wide variety of events.
+Since its inception, the SFD syllabus has continued to be reviewed, refined and expanded—initially by the original choreographers and later in collaboration with many additional choreographers from within SFD and the wider dance community.
+Today, the Southern Federation of Dance is a highly regarded and respected organisation, known for delivering reputable examinations, competitions and a diverse range of professional and community events.

 Purchase syllabus, music and videos Renew Membership